-- Adopt an ordinance by the first quarter of 2024 that updates code to comply with state law, and allows by-right approval of ADUs in single family zones that exceed state required minimums, including: - Explore increasing the by-right ADU size to further incentivize ADU creation - Consider allowance for an increase in the permitted height up to the height of the primary residence for ADUs built above a garage in single-family zones - Consider allowances for reduced setback requirements where privacy is not compromised - Amend zoning code regarding ADUs in multi-family zones by 2025 to remove barriers to construction of units above existing garages and allowing additional height - Adopt an ordinance by the end of 2024 to allow an additional ADU beyond state law requirements on single-family residential properties that are at least 13,000 square feet in size and deedrestrict at least one ADU on such property as a rental unit - Provide ADU plan(s) created and pre-plan checked by the City by the end of 2025 - Hold workshops twice a year for the public to explain ADU regulations and answer questions - Provide a handout for new ADU landlords as part of the building permit application package by 2024 for single-family properties, and by the end of 2025 for multi-family residential properties; handout will include questionnaire regarding the intended use of
+- Deleted: To further encourage the provision of ADUs, the City will: ¶ - Adopt an ordinance by the first quarter of 2024 that upo Deleted: in 2023 that code to comply with state law, and allows by-right approvar or ADUs in single family zones that exceed state required minimums, including: o Explore increasing the by-right ADU size to further incentivize ADU creation o Consider allowance for an increase in the perm Deleted: For ADUs built above a garage in singlefamily zones, consider height up to the height of the primary residence for built above a garage in single-family zones Consider allowances for reduced setback requirements where privacy is not compromised Amend zoning code regarding ADUs in multi-family zones by 2025 to remove barriers to construction of units above existing garages and allowing additional height Adopt an ordinance by the end of 2024 to allow an additional ADU beyond state law requirements on single-family residential properties that are at least 13,000 square feet in size and deedrestrict at least one ADU on such property as a rental unit Provide ADU plan(s) created and pre-plan checked by the City by the end of 2025 Hold workshops twice a year for the public to explain ADU regulations and answer questions Provide a handout for new ADU landlords as part of the building permit application package by 2024 for single-family properties, and by the end of 2025 for multi-family residential properties; handout will include auestionnaire reaarding the intended use of the ADU, and whether such ADU will be rented and the estimated rental rate (such information will be used for analysis purposes and will not affect permit status)

-- the ADU, and whether such ADU will be rented and the estimated rental rate (such information will be used for analysis purposes and will not affect permit status) - Update and maintain an existing webpage specifically for ADU regulations with frequently asked questions and contact information for planning and building and safety staff - Report annually to the Planning Commission and City Council on the number of ADUs constructed in the City - Monitor ADU production each year, by affordability level. if ADU production is not on track to achieve an average of 20 new ADUs per year by the end of 2025, including the affordability targets, the City will take appropriate actions depending on the magnitude of the gap in ADU production.
+- Update and maintain an existing webpage specifically for ADU regulations with frequently asked questions and contact information for planning and building and safety staff - Report annually to the Planning Commission and City Council on the number of ADUs constructed in the City - Monitor ADU production each year, by affordability level. if ADU production is not on track to achieve an average of 20 new ADUs per year by the end of 2025, including the affordability targets, the City will take appropriate actions depending on the magnitude of the gap in ADU production.
 Actions may include any of the following: - Revisit ADU regulations in 2026 to allow greater flexibility for ADU development - Adopt an ordinance by end of 2027 to allow an additional ADU beyond state requirements and the additional local ADU allowance for properties greater than 13,000 square feet with a requirement to include a deed-restricted affordable ADU for at least a 5-year period; or other development incentives on properties greater than 13,000 square feet in area - Adopt an ordinance by the end of 2026 to allow an additional ADU beyond state requirement on properties less than 13,000 square feet in size and deed-restrict at least one ADU on such property as a rental unit - Identify additional sites or rezoning if necessary, to meet overall RHNA allocation - Other strategies as appropriate to accommodate ADU capacity proportionate to any ADU production gap - Revise the City's ADU informational brochure to reflect current development standards